pwrstudio/txtblock/whitepaper.md

 The blockchain could be the Merkle Tree that enables the Rhizome, the necessary hierarchical element providing control and coordination.

 The current web is based on a business model of spying on users and selling the information.
-We believe we're at a very interesting point where a combination of blockchain technology with peer-to-peer file systems gives the tools for re-inventing the web, and opening possibilities to other models beyond giant data centers, Amazon Allowance and Walled Gardens.
+We believe we are at a very interesting point where a combination of blockchain technology with peer-to-peer file systems gives the tools for re-inventing the web, and opening possibilities to other models beyond giant data centers, Amazon Allowance and Walled Gardens.

-_txtblock_ is an experiment in this direction.
+txtblock is an experiment in this direction.

 [Ethereum]: https://github.com/ethereum/wiki/wiki/White-Paper